Tubi: Global availability

 In November 2015, AdRise partnered with Blue Ant Media to launch Tubi in Canada.

 Tubi became inaccessible throughout the European Union as a result of the GDPR entering into force on May 25, 2018.
 It was later announced that Tubi would relaunch in the United Kingdom by early 2019.
 According to their website, they "hope to relaunch in the EU in the future". and is "working on compliance [with GDPR] and is planning to relaunch in European countries soon".

-Tubi officially launched in Australia and New Zealand (Oceania) on September 1, 2019.
+Tubi officially launched in Australia (Note: The launch also includes the external territories of Christmas Island, Cocos (Keeling) Islands, Heard Island and McDonald Islands and Norfolk Island.) and New Zealand (Note: The launch also includes the partially recognized states of Cook Islands and Niue and the dependent territory of Tokelau.)
+(Oceania) on September 1, 2019.

-In January 2020, the platform announced an expansion to Mexico, in a partnership with TV Azteca, but became the first Latin American country to launch the service.
+In January 2020, the platform announced an expansion to Mexico, in a partnership with TV Azteca, making it the first Latin American country to launch the service.

 In July 2022, Tubi announced a partnership with Shaw Communications to make the service available to all of Shaw's customers, and further expanding Tubi's reach in Canada.

 In August 2022, the service launched in Costa Rica, Ecuador, El Salvador, Guatemala and Panama.

-In July 2024, Tubi launched in the United Kingdom.
+In July 2024, Tubi relaunched in the United Kingdom.
+(Note: The relaunch also includes the Crown Dependencies of Guernsey, Isle of Man and Jersey and the Overseas Territories of Anguilla, Bermuda, British Indian Ocean Territory, British Virgin Islands, Cayman Islands, Falkland Islands, Gibraltar, Montserrat, Pitcairn Islands, Saint Helena, South Georgia and the South Sandwich Islands and Turks and Caicos Islands.)